burger4d/Krevetka-chess-engine-project/README.md

 The file with the GUI.

 -tools.py:
 This file is a homemade API.
-The AI can have access to the endgame tablebase syzygy (here👉https://syzygy-tables.info/?adlt=strict&toWww=1&redig=7B4251AD8D5542B89B81810568F3680B), and can also play game against someone on lichess, just by pasting the url of the game(I didn't use the LichessAPI, due to the procrastinization when I must read its documentation and also because I wanted to improve my skills in python, with urllib and pyautogui).
+The AI can have access to the endgame tablebase syzygy (here👉https://syzygy-tables.info/?adlt=strict&toWww=1&redig=7B4251AD8D5542B89B81810568F3680B), and can also play game against someone on lichess, just by giving the position of the other board on the screen (I didn't use the LichessAPI, due to the procrastinization when I must read its documentation and also because I wanted to improve my skills in python, with pyautogui).

 -README.md:
 The file that you are currently reading.